IsaacRF/github-ngsearch/README.md

 ### Build

 Run `ng build --prod --base-href ./` to build the project production ready.
 The build artifacts will be stored in the `dist/` directory.

+## License
+This project uses a GNU General Public License v3.0.
+This means that:

+1. You can freely use, copy, modify and redistribute this software, as long as it remains open source.
+2. You must keep original copyright information and notices.
+Removing them is not permitted.
+3. If you modify and / o redistribute this code, you must use the same license (GNU General Public License v3.0).